geeknite/geeknite.github.io/_posts/2020-03-16-where-buy-fox34-volume-spacers.md

 tags: mtb components fox offers
 redirect_from:
     - /2020/03/where-to-buy-fox-34-volume-spacers.html
-description: "Find out where to buy the Fox 34 Volume Spacer for your mountain bike.
-We provide a list of reputable online and offline retailers that sell the Fox 34 Volume Spacer.
-Additionally, we also provide information about the different types of volume spacers available and how they can enhance your riding experience."
+description: "Learn about fork spacers and how they affect your bike's handling.
+Find a Fox 34 volume spacer kit at these online stores."
 ---

 Fork spacers are components that are used to adjust the distance between the upper and lower fork tubes on a suspension fork.
 They are typically made of metal or plastic and are inserted between the top of the lower fork tube and the bottom of the upper fork tube.